Margarita Quintanilla works to improve the lives of women and girls in Nicaragua. Photo: Miguel Alvarez.

-Editor’s note: Margarita Quintanilla is PATH’s country leader in Nicaragua.
+Editor’s note: Margarita Quintanilla was PATH’s country leader in Nicaragua.
 This is her story, as told to PATH writer Emeline Cokelet.

 I have a simple wish for my three-year-old daughter: I want her to grow up in control of her life so that no one—no man, institution, or the state—can demand of her something she doesn’t really want or deserve.

 In my home country of Nicaragua, cultural and gender expectations and daily realities like violence against women make it hard for girls and women to exert their own will.
 This is something I’ve been working to change for most of my career.

 Mother knows best

 It started with a seed planted by my own mother many years ago during my childhood in Managua.
 She raised four children while at the same time teaching gender courses at a local university and working hard to provide for us.
 She constantly encouraged my sisters and me to pursue education and academic achievement.